heetsolanki/heetsolanki/README.md

 # 👋 Hi, I’m Heet Solanki
 - 👀 I’m interested in Coding, and all the stuff around computers.
+Other than coding I am also interested in Space, Travelling and Indian History.
 - 🌱 I’m currently pursuing Bachelor's of Computer Applications (BCA).
 - 📫 You can contact me on my [Instagram](https://www.instagram.com/heetsolankii)
 <br>